Table of contents

-Production labels (pallet cards and smaller labels) have been present in Prodio for a long time, allowing a clear indication of all products coming from the production floor:
+Production labels (pallet cards and smaller labels) have been present in Prodio for some time now, allowing a clear indication of all products coming from the production floor.
+Thanks to those:

 - there is no problem with identifying the product (what it is and who ordered it),